Import LEAN into elan

 able to pinpoint and resolve the issue.
 If all else fails, you may need

-to perform a fresh setup of elan
+to perform a fresh setup of elan and your Lean

 installations to clear out any lingering configurations.